Kitthinut/G6_Hitter_Squashing_V.3/README.md

 ## Contributing 🤝

 Want to sprinkle some extra magic on this project? ✨
 Feel free to fork the repo, create an issue, or send a pull request!
-Every bit of love and con
+Every bit of love and contribution is always appreciated 💖